-- Van Dyck Carpets is a proud member of Corruption Watch SA. - Organisational ethics profile was subjected to internal audit by SHEQ department and non-conformances reviewed through Employment Equity Forum. - All policies and external participations against corruption are made available through intranet which has been made available to all through training department facility. - Anti-corruption has topped our town hall meetings and training in 2017. - During Employment Equity town hall meetings, anti-corruption was part of our agenda and it forms part of a disciplinary code as serious misconduct leading to dismissal.
+- We currently have sick leave management where we are able to identify doctors who perpetrate or give out sick notes illegally.
+The company together with the company doctor are working to gather proof for the misconduct so that the perpetrators can be reported to the respective medical council.
+Employees found with illegal sick notes are subject to disciplinary action. - Our buying procedure is developed in such a way as to minimise the potential wrongdoing from the purchase of goods from suppliers. - Van Dyck Carpets is a proud member of Corruption Watch SA. - Organisational ethics profile was subjected to internal audit by SHEQ department and non-conformances reviewed through Employment Equity Forum. - All policies and external participations against corruption are made available through intranet which has been made available to all through training department facility. - During Employment Equity town hall meetings, anti-corruption was part of our agenda and it forms part of a disciplinary code as serious misconduct leading to dismissal.